-- > Fierce competition from international network providers and over-the-top (OTT) players. - > Confidentiality, integrity and availability of networks, systems or customer data increasingly under threat. - > New restrictive regulation in the EU and the Netherlands for telecommunication companies. - > Disruptive technologies and new business models that we need to adapt to. - > Challenging labor market for sufficient qualified staff. - > Dependency for telecommunications equipment on suppliers that arouse concerns regarding security, amongst other things, due to international geopolitical developments. - > Data growth and network expansions challenge our energy reduction targets.
+- > Fierce competition from international network providers and over-the-top (OTT) players. - > Confidentiality, integrity and availability of networks, systems or customer data increasingly under threat. - > New restrictive regulation in the EU and the Netherlands for telecommunication companies. - > Disruptive technologies and new business models that we need to adapt to. - > Challenging labor market for sufficient qualified staff.
+Dependency for telecommunications equipment on - suppliers that arouse concerns regarding security, amongst other things, due to international geopolitical developments.
+Data growth and network expansions challenge our energy reduction targets.

-> Our strategy and activities
+Who we are and what we do > Our strategy and activities